The Best Time to Visit The Empire State Building

 Getting to the Empire State Building

 Of course, if you want to do it New York style, you can also cruise right up to the entrance in a classic yellow taxi cab.
+And really, can you say you’ve even “done” New York if you’ve not hailed down one of these mustard-tinged wonders?

 Tickets

-You can pre-book your tickets direct on the Empire State Building website.
-Options available include access to both the 86th-floor outside observation deck, and the dizzy heights of the 102nd-floor platform, with its far-reaching views across the Big Apple and beyond to six neighboring states.
+You can pre-book your tickets directly on the Empire State Building website.
+Options available include access to both the 86th-floor outside observation deck and the dizzy heights of the 102nd-floor platform, with its far-reaching views across the Big Apple and beyond to six neighboring states.
 You can also book sunrise and sunset slots or go the whole hog with a premium package that includes a guided 90-minute tour taking in the Art Deco lobby on 5th Avenue, the Celebrity Walk and more, as well as, naturally, full skip-the-line privileges.

 Where to eat

-There is a selection of eateries on the Empire State Building’s ground floor.
-Head to the State Grill & Bar for New York classics like strip steaks, burgers and caesar salads.
-Tacombi is the place for Mexican margaritas and tacos and a number of other outlets widen the choice to specialty salads, sushi and burritos.
 Of course, here in the heart of Midtown Manhattan it’s unlikely you’ll go short of places to eat and there are dozens of top bars and restaurants in the immediate vicinity.
 Splash out on afternoon tea at the 5-star Peninsula hotel or hit the Grand Central Oyster Bar for buttery scallops and classic Oysters Rockefeller.

 In brief...

 We recommend visiting early in the morning or late in the evening on weekdays to avoid the crowds and enjoy amazing sunrise views or see the best of the famous New York City lights after dark.
 Don’t forget to book your tickets in advance and get ready to experience some of the best views in the Big Apple!
+And, if you like the above, why not check out these restaurants or grab a cheeky drink!

 Continue reading